speakeasy-api/contract-testing-demo/README.md

 * Review the generated `{LANGUAGE}/.speakeasy/tests.arazzo.yaml` configuration to show how language-specific testing is generated in a language-agnostic manner.

-### Generate Multiple OAS Based Tests for Single Operation

-* Reset the repository files to beginning (e.g. `git reset --hard HEAD`) and re-enable testing in the relevant language generation configuration.
-* Uncomment all commented `examples` properties in `openapi.yaml` under the `createDrink` OAS operation.
-These define two additional test cases for that operation.
-* Open a CLI terminal to the root directory of this repository.
-* Run `speakeasy run` for the target language.
-* Review the language-specific tests for the `createDrink` OAS operation (e.g. `TestUsers_CreateDrinkXXX` in Go).
-There should be two tests matching the OAS `examples`.

 ### Generate Custom Tests

-* Reset the repository files to beginning (e.g. `git reset --hard HEAD`) and re-enable testing in the relevant language generation configuration.
-* Open a CLI terminal to the root directory of this repository.
-* Run `speakeasy run` for the target language.
 * Update the `{LANGUAGE}/.speakeasy/tests.arazzo.yaml` configuration to include the following after all other configuration:

 ```yaml